Cervical Spine Injuries

 - Activate EMS

-- Apply manual cervical spine stabilization (Maintain throughout entire process)\
+- Apply manual cervical spine stabilization throughout the entire process of care.

 - This is not recommended if: